LucaParsani/LucaParsani/README.md

 - 👋 Hi, I’m @LucaParsani
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently studying at PoliMI and working for BeTrusted
+- 🌱 I’m currently studying at PoliMI and working as junior cybersecurity engineer at Betrusted
 - 💞️ I’m down to collaborate on small projects as of now
 - 📫 How to reach me: luca@parsani.it